-This is Ice Group's first sustainability report and covers the period from 1 January to 31 December 2020.
+This is Ice Group's second sustainability report and covers the period from 1 January to 31 December 2021.
 In this report, "Ice Group" refers to both Ice Group ASA and its subsidiary companies.

-Our ambition for this report is to be transparent and share our approach, performance, progress and targets for our sustainability efforts from 2020 and onwards.
-Ice Group will publish a sustainability report on an annual basis from hereon; the next report will be published together with the 2021 annual report.
+Our ambition for this report is to be transparent and share our approach, performance, progress and targets for our sustainability efforts.
+Ice Group publishes sustainability reports on an annual basis; and the next report will be published together with the 2022 annual report.